Associate Professor of Egyptology; Fellow of St Cross (on research leave for the academic year 2020 – 2021)

 2019.
 When statues speak about themselves.
 Pages 3–20 in Statues in context: production, meaning and (re)uses.
 Edited by Aurélia Masson-Berghoff.
 British Museum Publications on Egypt and Sudan 10.
 Peeters: Leuven.

 2018.
 A beautiful enigma.
 Review of Tyldesley, Joyce.
 2018.
 Nefertiti's face: creation of an icon.
 Profile Books.
 The Spectator: https://www.spectator.co.uk/article/a-beautiful-enigma

 2016.
 Role-play and group biography in Ramessid stelae from the Serapeum.
 Pages 69–87 in Rich and great: studies in honour of Anthony J. Spalinger on the occasion of his 70th feast of Thoth.
 Edited by Renata Landgráfová and Jana Mynářová.
 Prague: Czech Institute of Egyptology, Charles University in Prague/Agama.

 2015.
 Temple lives: devotion, piety, and the divine.
-Pages 316-323 in Egypt: the Egyptian collections of Leiden and Bologna.
-Edited by Daniela Picchi.
+Pages 316–323 in Egypt: millenary splendour: the Leiden collections in Bologna.
+Edited by Paola Giovetti and Daniela Picchi.
 Exhibition Catalogue.
 SKIRA.

 Elizabeth Frood and Kathryn Howley 2014.
 Applications of Reflectance Transformation Imaging (RTI) in the study of temple graffiti.
 Pages 625–638 in Thebes in the first millennium BC.
 Edited by Elena Pischikova, Julia Budka, and Kenneth Griffin.
 Newcastle upon Tyne: Cambridge Scholars Press.